 When you look at a game, you must be able to understand what to do immediately.
 You should be able to explain the objective in no more than two sentences.
 I don’t see that with modern games – they are very complex.
 Of course, these complex games attract hardcore gamers, but if you want wide success, you have to make something that is fun and simple.
 You can only do this by studying human behaviour.
 My first objective when creating a game, is fun.
 Fun has to come first above everything.

-He also sites the player’s feelings when talking about Pac-Man.
+He also cites the player’s feelings when talking about Pac-Man.
 Being chased by ghosts within the maze, generates a feeling of fear and panic.
 This tension was a key driver for players, but he wanted to add a balance: the powerpills and the ghost AI.

 “Dispersal points” were added, where ghosts can be seen literally turning on their heels within certain parameters, so that players wouldn’t feel constantly pressured, and were given time to breathe and think about their next move.